WiFi Connection and Internet Safety Policy

 Key terms are as defined in the Children’s Internet Protection Act (CIPA- http://www.fcc.gov/cgb/consumerfacts/cipa.html

 To the extent practical “Internet filters” shall be used to block or filter Internet, or other forms of electronic communications, and access inappropriate information on specific computers.

 Specifically, as required by the CIPA, blocking shall be applied to visual depictions of materials deemed harmful to minors.
 Filters are not always 100% effective in blocking sites that may be offensive to any individual.
 They can also block desired and inoffensive material.

-Subject to staff supervision, Internet filters may be disabled or, in the case of minors, disabled with parental permission for bona fide research or other lawful purpose.
+Subject to staff supervision, Internet filters may be disabled or, in the case of minors, disabled with parental permission for bona fide research or other lawful purposes.

-Steps shall be taken to promote the safety and security of users of the Parkland Community Library online computer network when using electronic mail, chat rooms, instant messaging, social media and other forms of direct electronic communications.
-Minors should never disclose personal information such as name, address, or phone numbers when using the Internet.
+Steps shall be taken to promote the safety and security of users of the Parkland Community Library online computer network when using electronic mail, chat rooms, instant messaging, social media, and other forms of direct electronic communications.
+Minors should never disclose personal information such as name, address, or phone number when using the Internet.
 The use of chat rooms and instant messaging is prohibited.

 Inappropriate Network Usage

 Some behaviors are not permitted in the Library’s limited public forum.
 The Library has a set of behavior guidelines that apply to users of the Internet as well as to all other library services.
 In addition, patrons are not permitted to: